openminted/uc-tdm-LS-B/simplereader/README.md

-This simple reader receives two arguments: input directory and output directory.
+This simple reader is specific for the LS-B use case only.
+It receives two arguments: input directory and output directory.
 The input directory should contain XMI files.
-All corresponding JSON files will be stored in the output directory.
+All corresponding JSON files containing Neuroscience entity annotations will be stored in the output directory.